-In conversations with community leaders, including City administration, the following outline pressing community needs for the City of Scottsbluff.
+In conversations with community leaders and in response to the Community Needs Survey, the following outline pressing community needs for the City of Scottsbluff.

-Growth of the economy through the attraction of new businesses, as well as growth of existing local businesses
+- Growth of the economy through the attraction of new businesses, as well as growth of existing local businesses - Lessen the impact of poverty on all families - Educational support for all children and teens from birth through graduation day, including kindergarten and college preparedness.

-- Lessen the impact of poverty on all families - Educational support for all children and teens through graduation day - Continuing education opportunities for adults to enhance job skills, especially in the area of technology, in hopes of creating a more skilled labor force. - Recruit and retain young people and new families - Provide enlightening recreational and cultural opportunities for all ages
+- Continuing education opportunities for adults to enhance independence and career readiness. - Recruit and retain young people and new families - Provide enlightening recreational and cultural opportunities for all ages